Q:

 A:

-1. Ammonia basic properties and alkaline sources
+1. From what I've seen, Ammonia basic characteristics and alkaline sources

 2. Ammonia alkaline strength and comparison

-The basic strength of ammonia can be measured by the dissociation constant (Kb).
-The Kb value of ammonia is about (1.8 \times 10 ^{-5} ), which indicates that ammonia is a weak base.
-Compared with strong bases (such as sodium hydroxide, potassium hydroxide), ammonia is much less alkaline.
+1. 8 imes 10 ^{-5} ), which indicates that ammonia is a weak base.
+In my experience, Compared with strong bases (such as sodium hydroxide, potassium hydroxide), ammonia is much less alkaline.
+The dissociation of strong bases such as NaOH in aquatic environments is complete:

 3. Factors Affecting Ammonia Alkaline Strength